erik-CRISP/crisp-backend-challege/readme.md

     }
 ]
 ```
+You may access the swagger endpoint: https://localhost:7221/swagger/index.html to explore the existing API.

+*NOTE*: The port may be different than 7221 depending on how you run the server.

 Note that we are using Entity Framework as an ORM for this scaffold and that the underlying database in sqlite.
 The database should be seeded with data on initialization of
 the context.